ProtonMail/protoncore_ios/libraries/Crypto/README.md

 # Crypto

-This repo is a wrapper around Crypto.framework to allow its usage as cocoapod.
+This repo is a wrapper around Crypto.framework to allow its usage as standalone package.
 Frameworks for different architectures are packed into one Xcframework.
 This is a pre-compiled version and it complied from repo [GopenPGP](https://github.com/ProtonMail/gopenpgp)

 ## Build instructions